 - Of course we visited the Chapel of the Holy Blood which is rumored to have a real drop of Christ’s blood.
 Sadly it wasn’t on display while I was there or I would have verified its existence for all of you.

 - Bruges has some really cool old bars.
 One of the places has tons of different beers on tap and the other was the oldest bar in Bruges.
-It wasn’t what I was expecting, but it was neat to be somewhere that is that old.
-We didn’t drink tons in Bruges, but tasted some different beers that were to our liking.
+I

 - We also visited a nunnery in Bruges, which was really peaceful and quiet and surrounded by great scenery.
 It was really serene and the park surrounding it was really neat as well.